Alcides Bernal

-Alcides Jesus Peralta Bernal (born July 14, 1965) is a Brazilian lawyer, radio broadcaster and politician who served as the 62nd Mayor of Campo Grande, the capital of the state of Mato Grosso do Sul.
-His political career has been marked by controversy, including impeachment proceedings and legal battles.
+Alcides Jesus Peralta Bernal (July 14, 1965 – July 13, 2026) was a Brazilian lawyer, radio broadcaster and politician who served as the 62nd Mayor of Campo Grande, the capital of the state of Mato Grosso do Sul.
+His political career was marked by controversy, including impeachment proceedings and legal battles.

 Early life

-Alcides Bernal was born in Corumbá, Mato Grosso do Sul.
-He holds a law degree from the Universidade Católica Dom Bosco (UCDB).
-Prior to entering politics, Bernal gained prominence as a radio broadcaster in the state, working for Rede MS, where he hosted the programs "Refazenda" and "Cruzando Fronteiras."
+Alcides Bernal was born in Corumbá, Mato Grosso do Sul on July 14, 1965.
+He held a law degree from the Universidade Católica Dom Bosco (UCDB).
+Prior to entering politics, Bernal gained prominence as a radio broadcaster in the state, working for Rede MS, where he hosted the programs "Refazenda" and "Cruzando Fronteiras".

 Political career

 City council and State legislature

 Bernal began his political career as a city councilor in Campo Grande, serving two terms.
 In 2010, he was elected as a state deputy for Mato Grosso do Sul, representing the region in the state legislature.

 Mayor of Campo Grande

 In 2012, Bernal launched his campaign for mayor of Campo Grande, running as a member of the Progressive Party (PP).
 He won the election in the second round with 62.55% of the vote, defeating Edson Giroto of the PMDB, and took office on January 1, 2013.
 His victory was seen as a major upset, as Campo Grande had been governed by the PMDB for over two decades.